Parallel-NetCDF/PnetCDF/doc/README.ADIOS.md

 ## Design of the ADIOS driver

 The ADIOS driver is a wrapper of ADIOS function calls that enables users to read BP files using PnetCDF APIs.
-For some APIs, additional operations are required in order to translated the BP data structures into NetCDF semantics.
+For some APIs, additional operations are required in order to translate the BP data structures into NetCDF semantics.

 * File open
   + Detect BP file format